 CFRE: 6 points

-Note: This course meets the prerequisite requirement for the Comprehensive Fund Development Certificate.
+Note: This course meets the prerequisite requirement for the Comprehensive Fund Development Certificate and the elective requirement for the Leadership Institute for Nonprofit Executives (LINE) Certificate.